What other factors affect cut grade besides a diamond’s proportions?

 Unfaceted, or Bruted – Left in its original rough state.

 The culet is the pointed tip where the pavilion mains meet.
 Sometimes, the culet is polished off and the sole purpose of doing this is to protect the tip from breaking or chipping.
-When you are reviewing a grading report, you should choose a diamond with culet size between None (best), Very Small.

 A culet size larger than small can easily be seen and often mistaken to be inclusion.